hashicorp/terraform-provider-hcp/docs/index.md

 # HashiCorp Cloud Platform (HCP) Provider

+~> **Known Issue:** There is a known issue with v0.21.0 of the HCP Provider in which Terraform will incorrectly recommend a rebuild of a Vault cluster if the tier is changed, which could result in data loss.
+See the Release Notes on Github for more detail.
+Please upgrade to the patch v0.21.1 or beyond to avoid this issue.

 -> **Note:** Please refer to the provider's [Release Notes](https://github.com/hashicorp/terraform-provider-hcp/releases) for critical fixes.

 The HCP provider provides resources to manage [HashiCorp Cloud Platform](https://cloud.hashicorp.com/) (HCP) resources.